You are given an integer array nums, an integer k, and an integer multiplier.

 - Push all elements of

-into the min-heap.
-Each element is stored as a tuple(value, index)
+numsinto the min-heap.
+Each element is stored as a tuple(value, index)(to preserve the index). - Perform

-operations:- Extract the smallest element (top of the heap) from the min-heap.
+koperations:- Extract the smallest element (top of the heap) from the min-heap.

 - Update the value at the extracted index in

-. - Push the updated value
+numsby multiplying it withmultiplier. - Push the updated value

-back into the heap.
+(new_value, index)back into the heap.

 - After all

-operations, return the modifiednums
+koperations, return the modifiednumsarray.

 Priority Queue Configuration: